 Each SDSU location, division and academic college should also use the official SDSU wordmark and logo as their secondary mark or logo.

 SECONDARY WORDMARKS OR LOGOS

 A secondary logo is a graphic, image, mark or symbol other than the official university logo that is used to represent an entity associated with SDSU.
-Academic colleges, departments and programs are not eligible for secondary logos.
+Academic colleges, departments, programs, offices and centers are not eligible for secondary logos.

 As a result, a request for a secondary logo must be submitted to the SDSU Logo Committee using the online logo request form.
 Please note that new and unique marks are generally not approved as they dilute a unified identity.

 Separate or unique logos for centers and programs within a department are often unnecessary.
 The identity should, instead, be brand-aligned and consistent use of a typeface, colors and imagery.

 Recognized student organizations may use the letters “SDSU” or the words “San Diego State University” with a unique illustration or as a text only logo.
 SDSU student organizations are not authorized to use university logos unless approved by StratComm.